robertu94/fzvis/README.md

 - Input the slice_id and the format of your input data.
 - Click the DataVis button to view the data.
-- Use the colormap selector to customize your view:
+- Use the colormap selector to customize your view.
 - Add control points (add_points mode) or drag existing control points (use current control points mode).

 <img width="420" alt="Screenshot 2024-10-15 at 7 32 43 PM" src="https://github.com/user-attachments/assets/66be4982-2995-4e48-b7a8-cbf3744d65a2">